drjele/symfony-doctrine-encrypt/README.md

 * easy where (_for the moment the parameters have to be encrypted before setting them_).

 ## Todo
-* easy where - pass the unencrypted params and have them automatically encrypted.
+* easy where - pass the unencrypted params and have them automatically encrypt.

 ## Inspired by
 * https://github.com/GiveMeAllYourCats/DoctrineEncryptBundle